 Discovering a Theoretical Foundation

-These ideas resonated strongly with the leadership vision behind the TAFT Program.
+These ideas resonated deeply with the leadership vision behind the TAFT Program.
 Dr. Ding began exploring how the principles of Flux Leadership could be adapted for youth leadership development, particularly within peer tutoring and mentoring systems where leadership emerges through collaboration rather than formal authority.

 The Emergence of SPFL